“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” — Ralph Waldo Emerson

-Like anything else, it’s a learned pattern from childhood that can be unlearned with proper guidance and a better understanding of what people-pleasing really is.
+Like anything else, it's a learned pattern from childhood that can be unlearned with the right guidance and a better understanding of what people-pleasing really is.

-To do that, we need to debunk the biggest myth about people-pleasing.
+To get there, we need to debunk the biggest myth about it.

 Myth: People-pleasing is a Life Sentence

-You may think that people-pleasing is who you are and that you will die that way.
-But that cannot be any further from the truth.
+You may believe that people-pleasing is simply who you are — that you'll always be this way.
+But that couldn't be further from the truth.

-As a former people-pleaser, I know what it’s like to take your cues from the outside world… from every Tom, Dick, and Stanley in your life except yourself.
-Nothing hurts like not knowing HOW to listen to your own voice.
+As a former people-pleaser, I know what it's like to take your cues from the outside world — from every Tom, Dick, and Stanley in your life except yourself.
+Nothing hurts quite like not knowing how to listen to your own voice.

 But here's the good news.

 People-pleasing is just a habit you developed as a survival tactic.
-Growing up, you needed to please Mom and Dad to survive.
-In fact, you did a smart thing.
+Growing up, you needed to please Mom and Dad to feel safe.
+In fact, that was a smart thing to do.

-But that was then, and you don’t need to “survive” anymore.
+But that was then.
+You don't need to “survive” like that anymore.

-If this resonates with your experience, ask yourself.
-Why do I seek validation from others?
+If this resonates, ask yourself: Why do I seek validation from others?
 Why do I want their approval so much?

-Once you identify the WHY(s), you will be better equipped with the HOW(s).
+Once you identify the WHYs, you'll be better equipped with the HOWs.

-As I said earlier, people-pleasing comes from childhood conditioning and (highly) shows up in people who have an anxious attachment style.
-Let’s unpack it.
+People-pleasing is rooted in childhood conditioning and shows up strongly in people with an anxious attachment style.
+Let's unpack it.

 Do any of these sound like you?

-- You don’t (really) know yourself because that means blocking out all external noise and turning inward – listening to the voice within.
+You don't really know yourself, because that would mean blocking out all the external noise and turning inward — listening to the voice within.

-I can think of a thousand other reasons why you need that green light from others.
-But it all boils down to one belief.
+There are a thousand reasons why you might need that green light from others.
+But it all comes down to one core belief.

 You don't think you're good enough.

-And so, you need constant feedback or approval from others to remind you that you are!
+And so you seek constant feedback and approval from others to remind you that you are.

 People-pleasing is not the end-all-be-all.

-Just like you learned to neglect your wants and needs by pleasing others, you can unlearn this pattern and prioritize taking better care of yourself.
+Just as you learned to neglect your own wants and needs by prioritizing everyone else's, you can unlearn that pattern and start taking better care of yourself.

-Here is how you navigate these turbulent waters and reconnect with the most authentic you.
+Here's how to navigate these turbulent waters and reconnect with the most authentic you.

 #1 Get to Know Yourself

-This is the best time to rebuild a relationship with yourself.
+This is the perfect time to rebuild a relationship with yourself.

 It is just you.

-Ask yourself: Who am I really?
+Ask yourself: Who am I, really?
 Who do I want to be?
-What are my likes, dislikes, interests…?
-How do I want to carry myself?
-What ideas do I resonate with?
+What are my likes, dislikes, passions?
+How do I want to move through the world?
+What ideas feel true to me?

-Do not rush the process.
-Go inward and enjoy spending time with yourself.
-Have fun with it.
+Don't rush the process.
+Go inward.
+Enjoy spending time with yourself.
+Have a little fun with it.

 #2 Start Loving Yourself

-See this as an opportunity to fully and unconditionally love yourself.
+See this as an opportunity to love yourself — fully, unconditionally.

-You are expected to have many unmet needs at this point.
+You likely have unmet needs you've never given voice to.
 Journal about them.

 Why do I want other people's approval so badly?
-What unmet need is that reflecting in me?
-Is it the need to feel seen, loved, understood, or appreciated?
-How can I meet that need now?
+What unmet need does that reflect?
+Is it the need to feel seen, loved, understood, appreciated?
+How can I begin meeting that need myself?

-Remind yourself that you are different.
+Remind yourself: you are different.
 You are messy.
 You are precious.
 You are human.

 Own it.

-Embrace your differences and shortcomings.
-Dive deep into your shadows and learn to love your imperfections.
-They are the different expressions of YOU, and guess what; we all have them.
+Embrace your differences and your shortcomings.
+Dive into your shadows and learn to love your imperfections — they are expressions of you, and we all have them.

 Easier said than done, I know.
-But the more you visit the parts of yourself you have rejected, the more you become accepting of your shadow self.
-This is how you can love all of you.
+But the more you visit the parts of yourself you've rejected, the more you become capable of accepting your whole self.
+That is how you love all of you.

 #3 Make Peace

-…with the idea that you can never be everybody's cup of tea.
-You just can’t.
-And that is okay.
+…with the simple truth that you cannot be everyone's cup of tea.
+You just can't.
+And that is perfectly okay.

-Everyone is entitled to their own opinions, which say nothing about you, by the way.
+Everyone is entitled to their own opinions, and those opinions say nothing about your worth.

 #4 Learn to Set Healthy Boundaries

-When you say no to someone, you are not rejecting the person.
-You are only saying no to their suggestion or request.
-You are choosing to prioritize your well-being over what they say to you or want from you in that moment.
+When you say no to someone, you are not rejecting them.
+You are saying no to their request — choosing your well-being over what they want from you in that moment.

 Big difference.

-When guilt and overwhelm creep in, especially in the beginning, remind yourself that you have every right to communicate your needs.
-It is not wrong; just new.
+When guilt and overwhelm creep in, especially in the beginning, remind yourself: you have every right to communicate your needs.
+It isn't wrong.
+It's just new.

-By deciding what you will and will not accept, you teach people how to treat you and build stronger, more authentic connections with them.
+By deciding what you will and will not accept, you teach people how to treat you — and you build stronger, more authentic connections in the process.

 In Conclusion